syntasso/kratix-docs/docs/_partials/_whats-next.md

 alt="Higher level Promise"
 />

 The value of your platform increases dramatically when you offer application teams tailored Golden Paths.
 A [“Golden Path”](https://www.syntasso.io/post/paving-golden-paths-on-multi-cluster-kubernetes-part-1-the-theory) is the opinionated and supported path to “build something”.
-Imagine a complete development environment setup&mdash;networking, integration, security, governance, compliance, and deployment&mdash;all available on-demand.
+Imagine a complete development environment setup&mdash;networking, integration, security, governance, compliance, and deployment&mdash;all available on demand.
 By paving a Golden Path the platform team makes doing the right thing easy for application teams.

 Creating a Golden Path on Kratix is easy: decide on, define, and install the individual Promises that are required, then define a higher-level Promise that brings those individual Promises together.